gustafeden/portfolio/content/markdown/projects/vibe-coded-portfolio.md

 - **No framework** – Just vanilla JS because it felt right to hand-craft it
 - **Markdown for content** – Write naturally, let the code handle the rest
-- **Floating navigation indicator** – It slides past other items like a VU meter
 - **Background opacity shifts** – Full presence on landing, then fades to memory

 ## What's Different